sandeepmj/javascript-variables-comparison-operators/README.md

 -   For a string, you type `var someStringCat = "Some string of letters, words, etc.";`

+-   Strings must be contained within either `'Single Quotes'` or `"Double Quotes"`.
+You can't mix and match.

 -   You can also declare a variable but assign it a value later based on a computation or some input (age, name, etc.).
 You simply type `var somePlaceholderDogName;` to declare a variable with no value.

 -   Declaring all variables at the start is good practice.
 In the following example, we create global variables: